 I will definitely be returning to Kings Park in Spring to wander along these trails.
 For a map of King's Park walking Trails refer

-Our adventure took us further to Matilda Bay before doubling back into Kings Park:
+For a longer adventure continue on to Matilda Bay before doubling back into Kings Park:

 To read more blogs go to: